Pig kidney works in a donated body for over a month, a step toward animal-human transplants

 "He’s going to be in the medical books, and he will live on forever,” she added.

-It’s the latest in a string of developments renewing hope for animal-to-human transplants, or xenotransplantation, after decades of failure as people's immune systems attacked the foreign tissue.
-What’s different this time around: Pigs are being genetically modified so their organs better match human bodies.
+Attempts at animal-to-human transplants have failed for decades as people's immune systems attacked the foreign tissue.
+Now researchers are using pigs genetically modified so their organs better match human bodies.

-Last year, University of Maryland surgeons made history by transplanting a gene-edited pig heart into a dying man who was out of other options.
+Last year with special permission from regulators, University of Maryland surgeons transplanted a gene-edited pig heart as a last-ditch attempt to save a dying man.
 He survived only two months before the organ failed for reasons that aren’t fully understood but that offer lessons for future attempts.

 Now, the Food and Drug Administration is considering whether to allow some small but rigorous studies of pig heart or kidney transplants in volunteer patients.

+The NYU experiment is one of a string of developments aimed at speeding the start of such clinical trials.
+Also Wednesday, the University of Alabama at Birmingham reported another important success -- a pair of pig kidneys worked normally inside another donated body for seven days.

+Kidneys don't just make urine — they provide a wide range of jobs in the body.
+In the journal JAMA Surgery, UAB transplant surgeon Dr. Jayme Locke reported lab tests documenting the gene-modified pig organs' performance.
+She said the weeklong experiment demonstrates they can “provide life-sustaining kidney function.”

-And it’s critical to answer some remaining questions “in a setting where we’re not putting someone’s life in jeopardy,” said Montgomery, the NYU kidney transplant surgeon who also received his own heart transplant — and is acutely aware of the need for a new source of organs.
+These experiments are critical to answer more remaining questions “in a setting where we’re not putting someone’s life in jeopardy,” said Montgomery, the NYU kidney transplant surgeon who also received his own heart transplant — and is acutely aware of the need for a new source of organs.

 More than 100,000 patients are on the nation's transplant list and thousands die each year waiting.